MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-text-char.md

 `number` : *Integer*

-A number that is corresponded to an expected string of characters.
+A number that corresponds to an expected string of characters.

 ## Returns